-Key Information - for explanatory r otes, s

-Policy consultation period 1 November 2020 to 8 January 2021
+Policy consultation period 1 November 2021 to 7 January 2022

-Policy determined on 19 January 2021
+Policy determined on January or February 2022

-Policy contact name and position Jenny Rawlins
+Policy contact name and position า

-Amendments after determination The following amendments were made in August 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
+Amendments after determination 1 -

+070.0040

-Department for Education number 878-2049
+Department for Education school l number 878-2049

 Age range 4 to 11.
 There is also Early Years provision from 3

 Type of school Academy primary school

 Admissions authority Honiton Littletown Primary Academy Trust

 Normal round intake Reception

-Published Admission Number 60
+Published Admission Number 20 60

-Priority for children to another school bl Honiton Community College 1
+Priority for children to another setting Honiton Community College 1

-Priority for children from another set ting No
+Priority for children from another setting No

 Designated religious character No

 Admissions catchment area Yes - see below

 School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office
+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for the exceptional need criterion.
+Supplementary Information Form า Yes - only to be used for the exceptional need criterion.
 See below

 Key Dates Normal round

-When to apply 15 N ovember 2021 to the National Closing Date of 15 January 2022
+When to apply 15 November 2022 to the National Closing Date which is 15 January 2023

-Decision Natio nal Offer Date which is 19 April 2022
+Decision National Offer Date which is 17 April 2023

-When to appeal from 15 May 2022 or from 20 days after the refusal, whichever is later 2
+When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2

-Deadline to submit appeal 31 May 2022
+Deadline to submit appeal 31 May 2023

-Deadline to hear appeal 29 Ju ıly 2022 3
+Deadline to hear appeal 28 July 20)23 3

 Key Dates In-Year admission

-When to apply 1 June 2022 for Year Groups 1 to 6
+117 ne 2023 for Year Groups 1 to 6

-1 September 2022 for Reception
+otember 2023 for Reception

-Decision n 10 school days of an application
+Decision within 10 school days of an application

-When to submit appeal 20 school days after refusal
+chool days after refusal

-Deadline to hear appeal within 30 school days of the form being submitted
+Deadline to hear appeal within 30 s school days of the form being submitted

 Contacts for further information

-Devon School Admissions Service .
+Devon School Admissions Service

-0345 155 1019 admissions
+0345 155 1019 admissions@devon.gov.uk

-Devon County Council policies, info
+Devon County Council policies, information and admissions application forms devon.cc/admissionarrangements and devon.cc/admissions

-devon.cc/admissions and d

-Clerk to the Independent School Admissions Appeals 0345 155 1019 devon.cc/appeals

-Devon Education Transport Team

-0345 155 1019 devon.cc/schooltransport

-Children's Education Advisory Service - advice for service families RC-DCS-HQ-CEAS@mod.gov.uk

-The Department for Education (DfE)

-0870 000 2288 www.education.gov.uk

-Office of the Schools Adjudicator

-01325 735303 www.education.gov.uk/schoolsadjudicator

-The Education & Skills Funding Agency (ESFA)

-rnment/organisations/education-and-skills-funding-agency